incsence/dormakaba-musicSchool/README.md

 ### MusicSchool.sql

 If you want to create the database without bacpac-File, you can do so with MusicSchool.sql.
 The DB would then be empty.
-The Connection in Main wont work.
+The Connection in Main most likely wont work.